 - Cover baking sheet (cookie sheet size) with parchment paper or grease.

-- In a bowl combine melted butter, olive oil, parmesan cheese, and spices (except the second parsley listed at the bottom of the ingredient list that is reserved for sprinkling on pork chops when they are done).
+- In a bowl combine melted butter, olive oil, parmesan cheese, minced garlic, and spices (except the second parsley listed at the bottom of the ingredient list that is reserved for sprinkling on pork chops when they are done).

 - Place pork chops in the middle of the baking sheet.